What is Honors?

 What are Honors students like?

 Honors students have personalities and interests as diverse as the rest of the student body.
-Some major in professional fields such as engineering, aviation, computer science and pre-law, while others major in fields such as psychology, languages, philosophy, music, arts, history, political science, anagement, and more.
+Some major in professional fields such as engineering, aviation, computer science and pre-law, while others major in fields such as psychology, languages, philosophy, music, arts, history, political science, management, and more.

 As the common denominator, members of the Honors Program tend to be genuinely and deeply interested in ideas.
 They read widely, like to communicate ideas, are curious and excited about a wide range of subjects, and are committed to intellectual exploration.
 Students often form lasting friendships with other Honors students across disciplines and interests.